RejectModderss/Discord.py-Template/README.md

 - Cog-based structure for easy management of commands.
 - Owner-only commands for bot management.
 - Command synchronization with Discord.
+- Uses sub commands in the cog `Fun`

 ## Installation